 Yet surprisingly, something happened around the time I purchased my first home.
 I began talking to my plants, in much the same way I’ve always talked to my dogs.
 And the plants, like the pups, really seemed to like it.

-I started cultivating more houseplants, then a small outdoor garden.
+I started cultivating more houseplants, and then a small outdoor garden.
 Eventually, I took some horticulture classes, and before too long, I was on a first-name basis with the botanist at our local nursery.
-I have to admit, thriving open-air foliage really adds a lot to general backyard ambience — though my rescue-pooch Grant largely seems to regard it as a worthy tinkle target.
+I have to admit, thriving open-air foliage really adds a lot to the general backyard ambience — though my rescue-pooch Grant largely seems to regard it as a worthy tinkle target.

 The point is, I understand that many of us weren’t born with a natural green thumb — so we sometimes appreciate horticultural insights and advice.
 With spring approaching, I thought it might be useful to share a list of popular outdoor plants and gardening materials that can be particularly harmful if the family pooch ingests them.
 Given the propensity of most pups to sniff, nibble, and investigate, sometimes having this information before we begin prepping and planting can prevent big problems later.